 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, WWF Switzerland reported total carbon emissions of approximately 2,995,000 kg CO2e.
 This figure includes 495,000 kg CO2e from Scope 1 emissions, 1,000,000 kg CO2e from Scope 2 emissions, and 1,500,000 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions amounted to about 1,495,000 kg CO2e.
-Comparatively, in 2022, WWF Switzerland's total emissions were about 3,110,000 kg CO2e, with Scope 1 emissions at 510,000 kg CO2e, Scope 2 at 1,050,000 kg CO2e, and Scope 3 at 1,550,000 kg CO2e.
-The reduction from 2022 to 2023 indicates a decrease of approximately 115,000 kg CO2e.
+In comparison, the previous year, 2022, saw total emissions of about 3,110,000 kg CO2e, with Scope 1 at 510,000 kg CO2e, Scope 2 at 1,050,000 kg CO2e, and Scope 3 at 1,550,000 kg CO2e.
 WWF Switzerland has committed to reducing its greenhouse gas emissions by at least 50% from 2006 levels by 2030, encompassing all scopes of emissions.
 This ambitious target reflects the organisation's dedication to climate action and sustainability.
-No emissions data has been cascaded from a parent or related organisation, ensuring that the reported figures are solely from WWF Switzerland's own operations.
+The emissions data is not cascaded from any parent organisation, indicating that WWF Switzerland independently reports its carbon footprint and climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents